Meli10/Rocket-Browser/README.md

 5. Google search (or set your preferred homepage)

-## Coming Soon:
+## News:
-Rocket Browser will soon have an .exe available for download.
+Rocket Browser v0.1.0-alpha is now available for download.

 ## Known Issues: